 Halloween is certainly not “cancelled” in Santa Barbara this year, it’s just taking on a modified form to look out for the health and safety of locals and visitors alike.
 You can trust that retailers and shopping districts will be decked out with festive displays, setting the mood, and providing plenty of photos ops.
 Given Halloween falls on a Saturday, why not make a weekend getaway of it, and enjoy a full line-up of socially distanced Halloween activities and specials?!
 Here’s our full guide to Halloween events and happenings.

 Thanksgiving is one of the most peaceful holidays in Santa Barbara, and the weekend following is an ideal time to tackle holiday shopping by meandering through our pedestrian-friendly, open-air shopping districts.
 Several restaurants will be serving Thanksgiving Day feasts.
-Stay tuned for a full list of restaurants taking reservations for Thanksgiving.
+Here’s a full list of restaurants taking reservations or catering to-go for Thanksgiving.